 Article 53.
-Upon motion duly made and seconded and motion to amend by Bryan Lauzon, Chairman Planning Board, it was a 2/3 Vote (124 - In favor 2 opposed) for the Town to amend the Zoning By-Laws Section 3400 by adding the following language:
+To see if the Town will vote to amend the Zoning By-Laws Section 3400 by adding the following language:

 3400 DRIVE THROUGH FACILITIES

 3401 Purpose:

 The purpose of this section is to protect the safety, public health, convenience and general welfare of the inhabitants of the Town of Carver by providing detailed review of the design and layout of drive-through facilities which have a substantial impact upon the character of the Town of Carver and upon traffic, utilities and services therein.